The South Carolina Commercial Seafood Apprenticeship Program

-CSAP is a one-month, paid job training program in McClellanville, South Carolina.
+CSAP is a one-month, paid job training program based in McClellanville, South Carolina, and apprentices can come from anywhere in South Carolina and beyond.

 About CSAP